trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 	        E-->D(1)
 	        E-->F(12)
     ```
 To understand and see these in action, Do try out <https://astexplorer.net/>.
-This site is amazing and will make you see in action building of an AST.
-Read [this](https://blog.buildo.io/a-tour-of-abstract-syntax-trees-906c0574a067)
+This site is amazing and will make you see in action building of an AST with code.
+Read [this](https://blog.buildo.io/a-tour-of-abstract-syntax-trees-906c0574a067) to figure out the why's and what's.

 Many thanks to <https://mermaidjs.github.io> for the sequence diagram.
 It is truly a pleasure to work with.